SuccessHive/successhive.github.io/content/blog/ktc-intern-data-science.md

 __Concepts Covered__
-- Introduction to Digital Marketing
+- Introduction to The World Of Data Science
-- How is digital marketing different from other types of marketing
-- Channels and audiences
-- How to choose a medium
-- Types of digital marketing
-- Targeting and campaigns
-- Metrics and analytics
+- Preparation Data & picking Attributes
+- Data Cleaning
+- Data Exploration And Analysis
-- Group Assignment
+- Data Modeling
-- Case Study
+- Data Validation
+- Project: Analyze data for a real case study
-- Project Presentation & Evaluation
+- End of Intern Presentations & Evaluation

-__Bonus:__  1 LIVE interactive session on 'Careers in digital marketing and how to pursue them' for students & parents with an industry expert.
+__Bonus:__  1 LIVE interactive session on 'Careers in Data Science and how to pursue them' for students and parents with an industry expert.

 Price of **INR 999 /-** only